 What is sustainability?”
 What lies on the path toward sustainability?
 What is a distraction?
 What takes us in the opposite direction?
 I’m using the word discernment to describe the process of figuring that out.

 Discernment isn’t a term that you hear very often.
 But then again, making an independent judgment based on a particular objective isn’t necessarily a popular thing to do.
-Mainstream capitalism, controlled by The Man, wants to make those decisions for you, and market to you want he wants you to buy.
+Mainstream capitalism, controlled by The Man (the extreme wealthy — think Forbes 400 — together with their intertwined multinational corporations), wants to make those decisions for you, and market to you want he wants you to buy.
 However, if we’re going to solve the problems of the world, we’ve got to get good at making decisions, making a judgment whether a proposed solution really will work or not.

 Discernment basically means figuring things out — usually figuring things out from a specific point of view.
 In contemporary terms, it’s viewing your options through a particular lens.
 And our lens, our filter, is solving the massive problems we’ve been talking about in this course.